nicky-nym/nicky-nym.github.io/pages/kinematic.md

 * _[Velotopia](https://www.nai010.com/en/publicaties/velotopia/130528)_, by Steven Fleming

 ## TODO: Content to add

-> In their 2009 book, aptly title Mobility First, Sam Staley and Adrian Moore describe in detail the cross-disciplinary reforms in road and urban transport design and in road pricing, among other things, that would be required to maintain mobility in cities in the twenty-first century.[^bertaud]

-> The rent charged should vary with the time of day, the location, the area, and the length of time the road is used.
-The rent charged for roads should be similar to the fares charged by airlines to passengers or the room rates charged by hotels, except that the rate would not be for a fixed 24 hours but for the number of minutes the roads are actually used.[^bertaud]

 > The modes of urban mechanized transport that were already available at the beginning of the twentieth century have not changed much since then.
 The efficiency in using energy and the speed of cars, buses, and metros have certainly improved, but no new mode of urban transport has emerged. ...
 However, it is quite possible that during the next 20 years, we will see the emergence of completely new modes of transport.
 The possibilities presented by the combination of vehicle sharing and autonomous vehicles could completely revolutionize urban transport as we know it today.[^bertaud]